WHAT IS CHIROPRACTIC?

 Institutions that award the D.C. degree are accredited by the Council on Chiropractic Education, which is recognized as an accrediting agency by the U.S. Secretary of Education.
 In 2017, there were 15 accredited D.C. programs on 18 campuses.

-Chiropractic education includes classes in basic sciences, such as anatomy and physiology, and supervised clinical experience in which students learn skills such as spinal assessment, adjustment techniques, and making diagnoses.
+Chiropractic education includes classes in basic sciences, such as anatomy and physiology, and supervised clinical experience in which students learn skills such as spinal assessment, adjustment techniques, differential diagnosis and radiology.

 Some chiropractors complete postgraduate education in specialized fields, such as orthopedics or pediatrics.